Mintbase/mintbase-js/README.md

 # Mintbase SDK

-A series of scoped `@mintbase-js` modules for interacting with Mintbase, NEAR, Arweave (Bundlr network) and other decentralized web services and applications.
+A library for interacting with Mintbase, NEAR, Arweave (Bundlr network) and other decentralized web services and applications.

 {% hint style="danger" %}
 ## The SDKs are currently in Alpha.